luisfernandezbr/agent.v3/_docs/architecture.md

 ### Overview
 Agent is run continuously on the target machine.
 All actions are driven from a backend.

-User installs agent using enroll command, which ensures that service is on the the system startup.
+User installs agent using enroll command, which ensures that service is on the system startup.

 Service waits for commands from a backend to validate integrations, start export or get users, repos, projects for use in admin web interface.
 All these actions are started as a separate process.
 To implement this we have the following hidden commands which accept json as params.